 Relaxation is one of the key elements to a restful night’s sleep.
 Reserve time before bed to clear your mind.
 This could make the difference between sleeping soundly and bad dreams.
 What makes you relax?
 Is it fifteen minutes soaking in the tub or focusing on one of your hobbies?
 Whatever it is, squeeze it into your end-of-day routine.
 Spend some time curled up with a magazine or some light reading.
 It’s a great way to get your mind off the stresses of the day.

 Write down your to-do list for the next day in order to get it off your mind.
 When you lie down in bed, take a moment or two to listen to pure silence.
 That’s the state you want to be in while you’re asleep.
 Quiet moments help release distracting thoughts from your mind.

 You owe it to yourself to sleep better.
 Once you find a night-time routine and bedroom setup that works for you, you’ll have more energy and be more efficient throughout the day.

+We hope that you’ve found these simple tips to sleep better and wake up refreshed helpful.
 Looking for a better place to live?
 Check out our newest Baltimore rentals.

 Check out our infographic: Science Based Tips for a Good Night’s Sleep: